 Let’s face the facts.
-You’re gonna pay the price in one way or another when it comes to those new year resolutions you just made a few weeks ago.
+You’re gonna pay the price in one way or another when it comes to those New Year resolutions you just made a few weeks ago.
 One way or another, you are gonna pay for what you resolved to do.

-Allow me to walk you through the cost of making and breaking a new year’s resolution.
+Allow me to walk you through the cost of making and breaking a New Year’s resolution.
 I’m not talking monetary costs this time.
 Even though, we will both agree there is a monetary cost involved in what I’m about to elaborate on.

 Whether in writing or not, you have just psychologically made a pact with yourself to exercise more.
-You may not think of it this way but your subconscious and your brain just made an agreement to take action together.
+You may not think of it this way but your subconscious and your brain have made an agreement to take action together.

 The subconscious knows how this works.
-So to protect itself, it won’t let you make a promise to your brain that you can’t easily back out of if you want or need to.
-That’s why so many people use bland, general resolutions instead of specific, factual resolutions which are written down.
+So, to protect itself, it won’t let you make a promise to your brain that you can’t easily back out of if you want or need to.
+That’s why so many people use bland, general resolutions instead of specific, factual resolutions, which are written down.

 Your brain gives some sort of BS excuse to your sub as to why it only made it twice this week.
-You say something like this to yourself “I was tired this week.
+You say something like this to yourself: “I was tired this week.
 I worked hard.
 At least I made it twice, maybe two times is enough.”
-Because we do not like to struggle internally, aka schizophrenia, our brain and our sub will come to an agreement and settle on “two days a week is good”
+Because we do not like to struggle internally, aka schizophrenia, our brain and our sub will come to an agreement and settle on “two days a week is good.”